spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-helm/index.md

   Given: A git repo where your `Chart.yaml` is in: `sub/folder/Chart.yml` \
   Then: `helmChartFilePath: "sub/folder/"`

+> Note: Leading slashes will not work in `helmChartFilePath`.

 * __Zero or more override artifacts__ (optional)

   The files passed to `--values` parameter in the `helm